Godwin-svg/terraform-portfolio-project/README.md

 # Terraform Next.js Portfolio Project

 ## Project Overview
-A client developed a modern, responsive single-page portfolio website using **Next.js**.
-The website required hosting on a **reliable, scalable, cost-effective platform** with global availability and fast loading speeds.

-I successfully **deployed the Next.js portfolio website on AWS** using **Infrastructure as Code (IaC)** with **Terraform**, ensuring automation, scalability, and high performance.
+I deployed a responsive, single-page Next.js portfolio website on AWS using Infrastructure as Code (IaC) with Terraform, ensuring scalability, reliability, and high performance.

 ## Requirements
 The website must be: